MubarakNative/Diary-notes-app/README.md

 - [ ] Sorting and filtering the notes and some others.

-- [ ] Probably i can switch views to compose.
+- [ ] Probably i can switch views to compose (Migrating toward to compose).

 ### Contribution 🤝